takuya-motoshima/express-sweet-generator/README.md

 **Public (`public/`)**
 Static files served directly by the web server.
 The `build/` directory contains compiled frontend assets, while `upload/` stores user-generated content.

-## Getting Started with Your Generated App
+## Getting Started with Your Generated Application

 Once your application is generated and running, you can:

-1. **Explore the Features**: Visit the main framework documentation to understand routing, models, authentication, and view system
+1. **Explore the Features**: Visit the main framework documentation to understand routing, models, authentication, and the view system
-2. **Customize Configuration**: Modify files in the `config/` directory to suit your needs
+2. **Customize Configuration**: Modify files in the `config/` directory to suit your project needs
 3. **Add New Models**: Create additional models in the `models/` directory following the existing patterns
 4. **Build Routes**: Add new routes in the `routes/` directory for your application logic
 5. **Create Views**: Design templates in the `views/` directory using Handlebars